 Fall – Anytime from late summer after blooming concludes until the ground freezes is suitable.
 Avoid transplanting in midsummer.

-Early spring is generally best for cooler climates since the ground thaws earlier.
-Fall is often better for hot southern regions since azaleas are still actively growing in spring.
+Early spring is generally best for cooler northern climates since the ground thaws earlier.
+Fall is often better for hot southern regions where azaleas are still actively growing in spring.
 But both seasons can work if done properly.

 The keys are avoiding extreme cold, heat, or drought during the transplant process.
 Cool, cloudy days are best.
 Morning and late afternoon transplanting helps reduce wilting.

-Now let’s look at the step-by-step process for successfully moving azaleas.
+Now let’s examine the step-by-step process for successfully moving azaleas.

 How to Transplant Azaleas in 7 Steps